Fremantle Stuff > people > Thomas Peel (1793-1865)

 To deliver the 400 settlers Peel chartered three vessels, Gilmore, Hooghly, and Rockingham.
 Gilmore, the first to leave, sailed from St Katherine Docks in July 1829 with Thomas Peel and 182 settlers in all.

-Gilmore arrived in Swan River Colony (later expanded and renamed Western Australia), aboard 15 December, around six weeks later than the government had stipulated.
+Gilmore arrived in Swan River Colony (later expanded and renamed Western Australia), aboard 15 December, about six weeks later than the government had stipulated.
 As he had not fulfilled the conditions, the land grant was no longer reserved for him.
 The land eventually granted to him, 250,000 acres ... of land to the south, extended from Cockburn Sound to the Murray River.
 He named the settlement Clarence, after the Duke of Clarence.
 Wikipedia.